sachinlim/hws-bot/README.md

 ### Mean, median, mode and range

 These values are important for traders to understand what is happening with sold items on eBay.
-Of the 4 values, the mean (average sold price) and the rage are perhaps the most beneficial, as it tells a seller what ballpark they are in.
+Of the 4 values, the mean (average sold price) and the range are perhaps the most beneficial, as it tells a seller what ballpark they are in.
 15% of the lowest and highest values are still being trimmed (removed) to remove outliers.

 For example, for an item with an average price of £400 and a range of £350-£425, the seller could choose to sell at a price between £350 and £390 to sell the item quicker.
 The opposite is true if the seller is willing to wait - they can sell their item between £410 and £425, as these are the prices that the item has previously sold for.